Cairo cathedral blast: Mourners take to the streets

 Cairo (CNN)Four people have been arrested in connection with the Sunday bombing of a Coptic Orthodox cathedral in Cairo, Egyptian President Abdel Fattah el-Sisi told state television Monday.

-The suicide bomber was 22-year-old Mahmoud Shafiq Mohamed Mostafa, who entered the church wearing an explosive belt, Sisi said, adding that authorities are searching for more suspects in the attack, which left 23 people dead and 49 others injured.
+The suicide bomber was 22-year-old Mahmoud Shafiq Mohamed Mostafa, who entered the church wearing an explosive belt, el-Sisi said.
+He added that authorities are searching for more suspects in the attack, which left 23 people dead and 49 others injured.

 Meanwhile, mourners took to the streets to pay their respects to those who died in the bombing of the small church of St. Peter and St. Paul, which is attached to St. Mark's Coptic Orthodox Cathedral in the city's Abbassiya district.